Read and modify data

 MATCH (n) DETACH DELETE n;

-Another example of an unusual spike in memory is during the creation of graph entities in the graph.
+Another example of an unusual spike in memory is during the creation of graph objects.
 Consider the following query:

 LOAD CSV FROM "/temp.csv" WITH HEADER AS row